traefik/traefik/docs/content/routing/providers/docker.md

     ```

     !!! important "Traefik Connecting to the Wrong Port: `HTTP/502 Gateway Error`"
-        By default, Traefik uses the first exposed port of a container.
+        By default, Traefik uses the lowest exposed port of a container as detailed in
+        [Port Detection](../providers/docker.md#port-detection) of the Docker provider.

         Setting the label `traefik.http.services.xxx.loadbalancer.server.port`
-        overrides that behavior.
+        overrides this behavior.

 ??? example "Specifying more than one router and service per container"